Jimmy Robinson (recording engineer): Gary Kellgren

-The sudden death of his close friend Gary Kellgren in 1977 devastated Robinson.
+The sudden death of his friend Gary Kellgren in 1977 devastated Robinson.
 Although he continued to work at The Record Plant Los Angeles, the infamous studio didn't feel the same and so with great sadness Robinson left to pursue other endeavors.

 After completing that project, Robinson took a job working A&R for Capitol Records where he helped with the development of several punk rock bands, most notably "The Dogs".
 After getting word that his mother's health was not good, Robinson moved back to NYC to be close to her and work as a freelance engineer.

-Chun King , Sony Music, MTV, NYC
+Chun King, Sony Music, MTV, NYC

-As an independent engineer Jimmy Robinson found himself highly sought after as a consultant and began working for numerous companies of those included; MTV headquarters in NYC, Chun King Studios, and Sony Music for Tommy Mattola and Dave Smith.
+As an independent engineer Robinson was sought after as a consultant and began working for companies including MTV headquarters in NYC, Chun King Studios, and Sony Music for Tommy Mattola and Dave Smith.

 2003 to present

-Jimmy Robinson worked as a freelance engineer right up until his death and produced records with his own small company Ear Candy Audio Productions based in NYC.
+Robinson worked as a freelance engineer right up until his death and produced records with his own small company Ear Candy Audio Productions based in NYC.
 In addition to his production work he was also an active member of The International Communications Industries Association, A.R.R.L.
 (Ham Radio), a voting member of National Academy of Recording Arts and Sciences (N.A.R.A.S./Grammys), and voting member of the Audio Engineering Society (A.E.S.).

-Jimmy Robinson died in New York on January 6, 2018, at the age of 67.
+Robinson died in New York on January 6, 2018, at the age of 67.